qba73/habit/README.md

 This simple idea can be surprisingly effective, because we don't like to break a _streak_.
 If you've successfully done the habit every day for 29 days, there's a strong incentive not to break that run of success.
 Life has a way of coming at you, and you might well need that extra motivation at some point.
 Not today, not tomorrow, but soon: probably just around the time the novelty wears off.

-The aim of this project is to produce a Go package and accompanying command-line tool called ```habctl``` (habit control) that will help users track and establish a new habit, by reporting their current streak.
+The project is a Go package and accompanying command-line tool called ```habctl``` (habit control) that will help users track and establish new habits, by reporting their current streak.

+## Using habctl

 For example, if you decide you want to build the habit of jogging every day, you might tell the habit tool about it like this: